MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 Once R code is exposed by R Server as a web service, an application can make API calls to pass inputs to the service, execute the service and retrieve outputs from the service.
 Those outputs can include R object data, R graphics output such as plots and charts, and any file data written to the working directory associated the current R session.

+To simplify the integration of R analytics web services using these APIs, you can build and use [an API client library stub](#swagger).

 <br>

 ## Core Operationalization APIs